 "Have you tried switching it off and on again?" might be a hackneyed phrase, but this principle is the default go-to for those stuck in a bootloop.

-Now give the device a few minutes to switch on, then try using it normally.
+Once you have rebooted, give the device a few minutes to switch on, then try using it normally.
 (To eliminate any battery-related problems, it's a good idea to perform the reset while the device is plugged into a power source.)

 If your device switches on, but then instantly switches off or refuses to get past the Apple logo after 10 minutes, then you might need to restore it.
 See the next step to see how to perform a reset.